Restoration Insurance Tips: Is it Covered by Auto or General Liability?

 Business Income (or business interruption insurance) protects restoration contractors from the loss of income when their facility suffers a disaster that forces it to close.
 While a property insurance policy covers the physical damage or loss to a restoration contractor’s property, a business income insurance policy will cover the business for lost profits and expense payments.

 This type of policy is usually purchased in conjunction with a property insurance policy.
-An important note is that a business income policy will only pay if the claim is one that is covered by the property policy.
+An important note is that a business income policy will only pay if the property policy covers the claim.

-All business income policies will include a specified time period for which the insurance company will provide coverage.
-Policies may provide coverage for as little as 3 months while some include coverage for up to 2 years.
+All business income policies will include a specified period for which the insurance company will provide coverage.
+Policies may provide coverage for as little as three months, while some include coverage for up to 2 years.

-If you have questions of whether your restoration company should purchase a business income policy, we recommend you speak with one of our experts agents.
-We can evaluate your company’s operations to determine if a business income policy is right for your company. give our office a call.
+If you have questions about whether your restoration company should purchase a business income policy, we recommend you speak with one of our expert agents.
+We can evaluate your company’s operations to determine if a business income policy is right for your company.
+Give our office a call.